Axbros/go_gin_init/README.md

 - 🔐 **Authority management**：The JWT middleware is used to implement the restriction of user interface access rights
 - 📒 **Log management**：Six log levels were encapsulated, the system operation was logged, and the log was standardized and written to a file
 - 😄 **Type management**：Encapsulate type conversion to facilitate conversion between different types
 -  🙅 **Error code management**：The error code is encapsulated uniformly, and the standard return of status code is realized
 -  📁 **Pagination management**：Encapsulate paging parameters to achieve unified paging return of all interfaces
 - ☁️ **File Upload management**： The interface of file upload and file access was encapsulated, and the secure file upload (using MD5 algorithm to rename the file) and access were realized
+- ⚡️ **Redis management**：Added Redis caching function to make system response faster
 ##### Application structure

 ```shell